 Renal cell cancer is a disease in which malignant (cancer) cells form in tubules of the kidney.

 Renal cell cancer (also called kidney cancer or renal cell adenocarcinoma) is a disease in which malignant (cancer) cells are found in the lining of tubules (very small tubes) in the kidney.
 There are 2 kidneys, one on each side of the backbone, above the waist.
 Tiny tubules in the kidneys filter and clean the blood.
 They take out waste products and make urine.
 The urine passes from each kidney through a long tube called a ureter into the bladder.
 The bladder holds the urine until it passes through the urethra and leaves the body.

 Cancer that starts in the ureters or the renal pelvis (the part of the kidney that collects urine and drains it to the ureters) is different from renal cell cancer.
-(See the PDQ summary about Transitional Cell Cancer of the Renal Pelvis and Ureter Treatment for more information).
+For more information, see the PDQ summary about Transitional Cell Cancer of the Renal Pelvis and Ureter Treatment.

 Smoking and misuse of certain pain medicines can affect the risk of renal cell cancer.

 Anything that increases your risk of getting a disease is called a risk factor.
 Having a risk factor does not mean that you will get cancer; not having risk factors doesn't mean that you will not get cancer.
 Talk with your doctor if you think you may be at risk.

 Risk factors for renal cell cancer include the following:

 - Misusing certain pain medicines, including over-the-counter pain medicines, for a long time.

 - Having a family history of renal cell cancer.